kokoedwin/SOR23-Using-Reproducibility-in-Machine-Learning-Education/CutOut/notebooks/02-Resnet.md

 ::: {.cell .markdown}
 ### 2.2.4.
-Training ResNet-18 in CF100 with Data Augmentation with Cutout
+Training ResNet-18 in CF100 with Data Augmentation and Cutout
 :::

 ::: {.cell .markdown}
-Image Processing for CIFAR-100
+Image Processing for CIFAR-100 with Data Augmentation and Cutout
 :::

 ::: {.cell .code}